Peace TV

-Peace TV is a non-profit Emirati satellite television network that broadcasts free-to-air programming.
+Peace TV is an Emirati satellite television network that broadcasts free-to-air programming.
 It is one of the world's largest religious satellite television networks.
 On 21 January 2006, Zakir Naik created the network, which is based in Dubai.

 The network has broadcast all over the world.
 Naik regards the network as a 'edutainment' channel.
 Peace TV was also available free-to-air on the LiveStation satellite television provider.